Youth Orchestra

 Join our dynamic orchestra for incredible young musicians.

-Applications for our 2024/25 season are opening soon!
+Applications for our 2024/25 season are open!

 To join the CBSO Youth Orchestra applicants need to undertake an audition with a panel of CBSO musicians, just like a professional orchestral audition.
 We ask that applicants are working at a minimum of Grade 7 standard for strings and Grade 8 for woodwind, brass and percussion.